 If you have not taken/passed the test by the deadline we will contact you and your supervisor to discuss your case.
 At this point, we will be able to arrange further assistance for you so you can pass the test and continue to use DiRAC resources in your research.
 Failure to take this test may result in you account on all DiRAC facilities being suspended.

-During the registration process we ask you to complete a small number of multiple-choice questions designed to assess how useful you found the training and offer you the option to give us feedback.
+Following the test we will ask you to complete a small number of multiple-choice questions designed to assess how useful you found the training and offer you the option to give us feedback.
 If you took the training we encourage you to take the survey so we can improve it for future generations.
 The survey only takes a couple of minutes to complete.

-We use the information from the pre- and post-training surveys to help us better understand the needs of our user community and to identify areas where we can improve and more closely target our training offering to those needs.
+We use the information from the survey to help us better understand the needs of our user community and to identify areas where we can improve and more closely target our training offering to those needs.
 Our aim is to continually develop and innovate DiRAC’s training offering as those needs evolve.

 The information you give will not be shared with anyone outside our small training team and we will never share your personal contact information with any external organisation.
-Once matched-up, your responses to the pre- and post-training surveys are fully anonymised before any analysis is undertaken.
+Once matched-up, your responses to the survey are fully anonymised before any analysis is undertaken.